dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 }
 ```

-To launch a Dapr sidecar and run the above example application, you'd then run a command similar to the following:
+To launch a Dapr sidecar for the above example application, run a command similar to the following:

 ```bash
 dapr run --app-id orderprocessing --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 dotnet run